Ahmed-Araby/tiny-searchEngine/README.md

   for the user to enter the search term and get the results, the site provide search results as links to webPages and seach results as images that are related to the search term.

-## some heigh lights
+## highlights
-* image search results page is infinitie scrole like google image search page, implemented using js in the front end that will listen to the event of reaching the end of the page then ask the server for more search results.
+* image search results page is infinitie scroll like google image search result page, implemented using js in the front end that will listen to the event of reaching the end of the page then ask the server for more search results.
 * masonry java script library was used to provide the UI grid lay out of the images result page